 Benefits of Wool Dryer Balls

 - reduce drying time by 25% (saving electricity and wear and tear on your dryer)

 How to Use Wool Dryer Balls

 Add 3-6 drops of essential oils to each wool dryer ball.
 Toss 3-6 of the wool dryer balls into the dryer with wet clothes, depending on the size of your load.
 Re-use you wool dryer balls, adding more essential oils as the scent wears off (usually after about 3 uses.

 As an alternative to the wool dryer balls, you can also make your own DIY Dryer Sheets by mixing 1 cup of white vinegar with 20+ drops of essential oils.
 Pour the mixture over cloth squares (such as fabric scraps, cloth baby wipes or old tee shirt).
 Allow fabric to soak in the mixture then wring out the excess liquid.
 Store in a sealable container.
 Toss one into the dryer with each load of clothes!
 White vinegar helps reduce static cling and the scent will evaporate, leaving behind the bright clean scent of essential oils.

 You can use any essential oils you wish to.
-Rocky Mountain oils makes a blend specifically for laundry called Loads of Fun that has a sweet citrus-sy scent with just a hint of wintergreen.
-Other essential oils you may want to try include lavender, tea tree, lemon, orange, lime, grapefruit, pine, rosemary, and eucalyptus.
+Rocky Mountain Oils (RMO) makes a blend specifically for laundry called Loads of Fun that has a sweet citrus-sy scent with just a hint of wintergreen.
+Other essential oils you may want to try include Purify, lavender, tea tree, lemon, orange, lime, grapefruit, pine, rosemary, and eucalyptus.
+You can get many of these in RMO’s Mom’s Essential Kit.
 The possibilities are endless!